cheshire137/colour_extractor/README.md

 ## To-do List

-- Pull colors from large images, including background images, on the page.
 - Provide a color picker so you can choose your own colors from the page.
+- Pixelize images to pick colors from them.
+- Screenshot whole page, pick colors from that?

 ## Credits